volterraedge/terraform-provider-volterra/docs/resources/volterra_external_connector.md

 ### Ipsec Tunnel Parameters Tunnel Eps

-Configure tunnel parameters, local and remote IP addresses .
+Configure tunnel parameters, local and remote IP addresses.

 `interface` - (Required) For the chosen node, specify the interface that will be the tunnel source. (`String`).